pie-dao/pie-vault-tasks/README.md

 ```
-npx hardhat drie-run-tx --pie [address of the pie] --calls ./calls.json --from [address the tx should be send from can be a multisig address]
+npx hardhat dry-run-tx --pie [address of the pie] --calls ./calls.json --from [address the tx should be send from can be a multisig address]
 ```

 ### Preparing calldata